 This search produced 35 hits from which five were chosen.
-In practice, it is best to select all GSEs matching the necessary criteria (supplementary raw data files available, multiple samples for each treatment, and from either Affymetrix, Illumina, or Agilent single channel arrays).
+In practice, it is best to select all GSEs matching the necessary criteria (supplementary raw data files available, multiple samples for each treatment, and from either Affymetrix, Illumina, or Agilent arrays).

 After identifying GSEs for the meta-analysis, download and decompress the raw data as follows.
 For raw Illumina data only, you may need to check that it has the correct format (and edit it if needed).

 library(crossmeta) # specify where data will be downloaded data_dir <- file.path(getwd(), "data", "LY") # gather all GSEs gse_names <- c("GSE9601", "GSE15069", "GSE50841", "GSE34817", "GSE29689") # gather Illumina GSEs (see 'Checking Raw Illumina Data') illum_names <- c("GSE50841", "GSE34817", "GSE29689") # download raw data # get_raw(gse_names, data_dir)

 It is difficult to automate loading raw Illumina data files because they lack a standardized format.

 crossmeta will attempt to fix the headers of raw Illumina data files so that they can be loaded.
 If